KazukiKuriyama/unity-webgl-video-ios/README.md

   * To counteract this problem, this sample Scene does not automatically play the video, but requires the input operation of a button in advance.
 * Remember to allow the hosting server's CORS settings since the video is supposed to be retrieved from a URL. *Not required for the same domain.
 * UnityRoom, which cannot upload jslib builds, is not supported.
+* It is recommended that you try the playback methods described in [this article](https://qiita.com/kazuki_kuriyama/items/2b66c3976abdf070566d) before using this repository.